iTrauco/experiments-in-threeJS/README.md

 This repo contains experiments in Three.js.

-A visual preview of each experiment is contained in the 'open' "Pull Request(PR)" for each branch, nothing will be merged to master.
+A visual preview of each experiment is contained in the 'open' "Pull Request(PR)" of each branch.

+###Nothing will be merged to master.

-Follow the instructions below for a visual example.
+Follow the instructions below for a visual example

 ## Instructions